sfilges/umiPipeline/docs/umi_pipeline_parallel.md

    -i, --input-dir             Input directory containing FASTQ files.
 Default is the current directory.
    -b, --bed                   Path to the assay regions BED file for umierrorcorrect.
    -r, --reference             Path to the indexed reference genome.
-   -u, --umi_length            Length of the Unique Molecular Identifier (UMI).
-Default is 12.
+   -u, --umi_length            Length of the Unique Molecular Identifier or UMI.
+Default is 19.
    -s, --spacer_length         Spacer sequence length between reads.
 Default is 16.
    -t, --threads               Number of parallel jobs to run.
 Default is 4.
    -f, --no_filtering          Skip `fastp` filtering step.